 Diagnosis and Tests

-Your doctor will ask questions about your symptoms and medical history.
-He or she will perform a physical examination of the head and neck areas, including the ears, mouth, teeth, and temporomandibular joint (TMJ).
+Your doctor will ask you about your symptoms and medical history, while also performing a physical exam of your head and neck area, including your ears, mouth, teeth and temporomandibular joint (TMJ).
 They will likely make their diagnosis based on a few different factors:

-A magnetic resonance imaging (MRI) scan may be performed to rule out the presence of a brain tumor, multiple sclerosis, or other causes.
-The scan might indicate whether a blood vessel is pressing on the nerve.
+Your doctor may use a magnetic resonance imaging (MRI) scan to rule out brain tumors, MS and other potential causes.
+The scan can show whether there’s a blood vessel pressing on the nerve that is causing pain.

 Management and Treatment